losimen/Arkanoid/README.md

 6. Run `cmake.` and then `make`
 7. Go to the root of the repository
 8. Run `cmake .` and then `make`
+9. `./Arkanoid` or you can specify screen width and height `./Arkanoid 800 600`
-9. Voilà!
+10. Voilà!
 You have the game!